 Superintendent of Water and Wastewater Greg Phillips reported that more information is needed before easements can be obtained to enable heavy equipment to reach the upper reservoir off Foundry Pond Road as part of dam rehabilitation there.
 Phillips also said that village officials met with the Hudson Highlands Land Trust to discuss the potential use of easements to protect village water sources.

 Trustees formally adopted a fee schedule for film and audio-visual productions carried out in the village.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.